Sayreville United Methodist Church

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Sayre & Fisher Reading Room (approx. 0.2 miles away); Sayre and Fisher Brick Water Tower (approx. 0.4 miles away); Sayreville, New Jersey Time Capsule (approx. ¾ mile away); Sayreville 9-11 Memorial (approx. 1½ miles away); Cannon Brothers' Park (approx. 1.6 miles away); Old School Baptist Church (approx. 2.1 miles away); South River World War II, Korean Conflict, and Vietnam Conflict Memorial (approx. 2.1 miles away); South River World War I Memorial (approx. 2.1 miles away).
 Touch for a list and map of all markers in Sayreville.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 15, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 93 times since then and 15 times this year.
+It was originally submitted on April 15, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 129 times since then and 3 times this year.
 Photos: 1, 2, 3. submitted on April 15, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.